ipfs-inactive/blog/content/post/057-ipfs-camp-course-videos.md

 > Missed a course at IPFS Camp 2019?
 The videos are here to save the day!

-Some actual content will be here.
+Some more actual content will be here.